byllyfish/exacl/README.md

 - Supports the Posix ACL's used by Linux and FreeBSD.
 - Supports the extended ACL's used by macOS and FreeBSD/NFSv4.
 - Supports reading/writing of ACL's as delimited text.
-- Supports serde for easy reading/writing of ACL's to JSON, YAML and other common formats.
+- Supports serde (optional) for easy reading/writing of ACL's to JSON, YAML and other common formats.

 ## API